Why Buy Property Under an LLC? (3 Things to Consider)

 Rental properties held in an LLC also benefit from depreciation deductions.

-There are other tax exemptions that real estate owners can take advantage of when they hold their properties through a limited liability company or any other entity that is not taxed as a corporation, such as:
+There are other tax exemptions that real estate owners can take advantage of when they hold their properties through an LLC or any other entity that is not taxed as a corporation, such as:

 - The IRS will not consider this rental income and gains on the sale of investment properties held within an LLC for taxation